maateen/vim-for-devops/README.md

-# Vim for Python3 and Go
+# Vim for Python3 and C

-This is my minimal .vimrc file, I am using for day-to-day Python3 and Go programming.
+This is my minimal .vimrc file, I am using for day-to-day Python3 and C programming.
 You can follow this at your own risk.

 # Usage

-You're gonna do Python3 and Go programming on Vim.
+You're gonna do Python3 and C programming on Vim.
 Let me suppose that you have installed them already.

 ## Install